stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 }
 ```

-The purpose of the event sources is to provide a mechanism such that an application could programatically query the types of events that are supported by a device.
+The purpose of the event sources is to provide a mechanism for an application to programatically query the types of events that are supported by a device.

-For the mouse wheel we create a _mouse device_ with a source for the wheel axis:
+For the purposes of this section we create a _mouse device_ with an event source for the wheel axis:

 ```java
 public class MouseDevice implements Device {